vahidhedayati/ajaxdependancyselection/README.md

-	appendValue='*'			// Optional set a value to be appended to the list appendName='All Countries'	// If you set appendValue then set the display name for it noSelection="['': 'Please choose Continent']"	//default no selection value setId="MyCity"			//Required - your next select id to update value="${params.MyCountry}"	// Default value of select box required="false"		// optional add this if you wish to disable required set by default />
+	appendValue='*'			// Optional set a value to be appended to the list appendName='All Countries'	// If you set appendValue then set the display name for it noSelection="['': 'Please choose Continent']"	//default no selection value setId="MyCity"			//Required - your next select id to update value="${params.MyCountry}"	// Default value of select box required="false"		// optional add this if you wish to disable required set by default

+  	//Optional Additional input in order to get filtering to work on selectSecondary
+  	// This information will not work on this current class and will make things appear rather confusing
+  	// Please refer to Various or example.gsp within the example site this has a working version of all of this domain='ajaxdependancyselectexample.MyCity'  //Where this is current domainClass
+    searchField='cityName'		//Where this is current SearchField for this domainClass collectField='id'			// where this is current return value for this domainClass filter='_ON'				//Needed to activate tick box
+    filterbind='mycountry.id'	// The actual bindid of this table and your previous selection hidden="hidden6"			//This hidden field to set value prevId="MyCountry11"		//The previousID of your g:selectPrimary or g:selectSecondary - This must exist for all this to work

+        />